Is social drinking a trigger? How to deal with Friday night?

 So I’m going to talk a little bit about how to recover the next day, but I’m just going to tell you that, just knowing that the Fuck It Button is there reduces the likelihood that you will use it.

 It’s really important if you’re dealing with a big behaviour change thing.
-And for some of us getting through an evening without having a drink is going to feel like a big thing.
+And for some of us getting through an evening without engaging in social drinking is going to feel like a big thing.
 It’s really important to recognize that while you have that kind of shiny intention, you can fuck it up.
 Psychologists would describe that as mental contrasting – that you can see how it goes when it goes really well.
 You can also see how it goes when it goes really badly.
 You can use that information together and that can strengthen your resolve to make the thing go well, to make sure you follow through with your plans, to make sure you remind yourself of your intention.

 Every time you hit the Fuck It Button, there’s an opportunity to learn if you decide to take it.
 So once you’ve got through your hangover, it’s useful to think back.
 Think back through the questions, where was I when this stuff happened, who was I with?
 What was I drinking?
 You get some clues out of all of that stuff that you can then incorporate into plans for the next time around.
-But you can only do that if you decide not to be mean to yourself about the fact that something went wrong, nobody is perfect.
+But you can only do that if you decide not to be mean to yourself about the fact that something went wrong; nobody is perfect.
 You are going to fuck up at some point, you are going to hit the fucking button.
 You can recover from that and have another go.